silshack/inls161fall2016/assignments/assignment5.md

 * Use SQL `INSERT` statements to put data into your database instead of loading a CSV file
 * Display nicely formatted tables of all the data in your database at the end
 * Provide a user interface to import and export data via dumps.
 These imports should append data if able
+* Make another **table** in your database to store information about the **users** who complete your survey.
+Once you have this table, figure out how to **join** it with their responses when you print out the data you've collected.

 ### Individually: